The Results Are In!

 Yes!
 They are 12 month full time paid positions.
 The salary is £20,675.

-What experience do you need to nominate yourself for an SU President role?
+What experience do you need to be a SU President?

 None!
 You don’t need any previous experience.
 Your main responsibility is representing the student voice!
 If you are successful in getting elected, you will be trained, mentored and supported throughout your time as President so you can excel in your role.

-What year of studying must I be in to nominate myself as a SU President candidate?
+What year of studying must I be in to be a SU President candidate?

 You can be in any study year!
 Basically you need to be a current student at Falmouth University or University of Exeter, Cornwall Campuses.
 Another title for the Presidents is ‘Sabbatical Officers’ as you can take a sabbatical, a year out of your studies.
 Or you can do it after your studies have finished, as long as you’re a current student when you get elected.